A Mixture of SDB Skew-t Factor Analyzers: Background

 \subsection{Parsimonious Mixtures of Skew-$t$ Factor Analyzers}

-\cite{murray13a} introduced a family of mixtures of skew-$t$ factor analyzers for clustering high-dimensional data.
-This family is an extension of the Gaussian family of \cite{mcnicholas08}, which comprises the mixture of factor analyzers model and variants thereof.
-The family of skew-$t$ factor models introduced by \cite{murray13a} is based on the skew-$t$ distribution that arises as a special and limiting case of the generalized hyperbolic distribution \citep[cf.][]{barndorff01}, and it is referred to as the parsimonious mixtures of skew-$t$ factor analyzers (PMSTFA) family (Table~\ref{tab:pmstfa}).
-The models in the PMSTFA family are of the general form
+\cite{murray14b} introduced a family of mixtures of skew-$t$ factor analyzers for clustering high-dimensional data.
+They use a formulation of the skew-$t$ distribution that arises as a special and limiting case of the generalized hyperbolic distribution \citep[see][]{browne15}, and they use constraints on the components covariance matrices analogous to those used by \cite{mcnicholas08} in the Gaussian framework.
+The resulting family of models is referred to as the parsimonious mixtures of skew-$t$ factor analyzers (PMSTFA) family.
+The AECM algorithm is used for model fitting and extensive details are given by \cite{murray14b}.
+Note that to make the analyses in Section~\ref{sec:illustrations} direct comparisons, we use only the PMSTFA model with unconstrained scale matrix, i.e., $\matsig_g=\load_g\load_g'+\noisev_g$, and this model is referred to herein as the MSTFA model.
+Of course, the MSFTA model is a skew-$t$ analogue of the MFA model and uses the generalized hyperbolic formulation of the skew-$t$ distribution.
+The mixture of skew-$t$ distributions introduced in Section~\ref{sec:meth} uses the SDB formulation of the skew-$t$ distribution.